Procedure Guide ·X-Ray ·2026

 2What can X-rays detect in dogs?

-X-rays can show fractures, joint abnormalities (hip dysplasia, arthritis), heart and lung conditions, foreign objects in the stomach or intestines, bladder stones, tumors and masses, enlarged organs, fluid in the chest or abdomen, and dental disease below the gumline.
-They're less useful for soft tissue detail — ultrasound or MRI is better for that.
+Fractures, joint abnormalities (hip dysplasia, arthritis), heart and lung conditions, foreign objects, bladder stones, tumors, enlarged organs, fluid, and dental disease.
+Less useful for soft tissue-ultrasound or MRI is better.

 3Are X-rays safe for dogs?

-Yes, X-rays are very safe.
-The radiation exposure from veterinary X-rays is minimal — comparable to a few hours of natural background radiation.
-Modern digital X-ray equipment uses even less radiation than older film-based systems.
-The benefit of diagnostic information far outweighs the negligible radiation risk.
-Repeated X-rays over time are also considered safe.
+Very safe.
+Radiation exposure is minimal-comparable to a few hours of natural background radiation.
+Digital equipment uses less than film-based systems.
+Diagnostic benefit far outweighs negligible risk.
+Repeated X-rays are safe.

 4How long does it take to get X-ray results?